-26. Appraisal of the information first involves critical assessment of the quality and strength of each article individually, prior to assessment of all of the information relevant to the association in question.

-- 27. Articles are categorised by study design, which is an important characteristic for determining the quality of a study.
+- 26. Appraisal of the information first involves critical assessment of the quality and strength of each article individually, prior to assessment of all of the information relevant to the association in question. - 27.
+Articles are categorised by study design, which is an important characteristic for determining the quality of a study.
 Randomised controlled trials are considered the strongest evidence, but are often not feasible for risk factors which cannot be randomly allocated for ethical reasons.
-Next in the hierarchy of evidence quality are prospective cohort studies, followed by retrospective cohort studies, case-control studies, cross-sectional studies and case reports. - 28.
+Next in the hierarchy of evidence quality are prospective cohort studies, followed by retrospective cohort studies, case-control studies, cross-sectional studies and case reports.
+Mendelian randomisation studies may contribute to the assessment of causation in conjunction with traditional epidemiological studies. - 28.
 Other important characteristics in appraising the quality of a study are the method of selection of study subjects, the way in which the factors of interest and outcomes are measured, the assessment and control for potential confounders (alternative risk factors), the sample size and the statistical significance of the results.